hm468/osc/README.md

-# osc
+# rtw
-The OS of Capitalism
+Revolutionise Tax and Welfare